Selhar/learning_resources/README.md

 The idea is to have a curated list of learning resources.
 Currently sorting through mud, should take a while.
-## TODO:
-1. Trim the list down to the actually good links
-2. After the list is trimmed, create sub sections for specificity
-3. Create a header linking to each subsection

-# Programming
 * [Intro to x86 ASM programming](https://www.nayuki.io/page/a-fundamental-introduction-to-x86-assembly-programming)
 * [x86 Assembly Guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html)
 * [Javascript, i refuse to label as the pretentious title it has](https://github.com/getify/You-Dont-Know-JS)